hpl002/Masters_Public/readme.md

 4. process mining tooling

 The project builds on the concept of [process reengineering](#process-reengineering) as put forth by Prof&#46;dr&#46;ir&#46; Wil van der Aalst, which uses the event log to enhance the process model.
-It has also taken strong influence from the method and tecniques presented in [Automated simulation and verification of process models discovered by process mining](#automated-simulation-and-verification-of-process-models-discovered-by-process-mining) and the [L* life-cycle](#l-life-cycle).
+It has also taken strong influence from the method and techniques presented in several key papers that explore the intersection of process mining and simulation.

+Process mining and simulation is highly relevant for those who are conducting business process redesign.

-"Through simulation experiments various “what if” questions can be answered and redesign alternatives can be compared with respect to key performance indicators." - [Source]((https://dl.acm.org/doi/pdf/10.5555/3275382.3275386))
+"Through simulation experiments various “what if” questions can be answered and redesign alternatives can be compared with respect to key performance indicators." - [Process mining and simulation: A match made in heaven!](./resources/literature/p1002(1).pdf)

 **The difficulty of process model fitness**